Good time tracking and productivity app, but several timesheet issues

 Billable rates

-With Toggl Track, you can set billable rates in four ways: an overall workspace rate, a workspace member rate, a project rate, and a project team member rate.
+With Toggl Track, you can set billable rates in 5 ways: an overall workspace rate, a workspace member rate, a project rate, a project team member rate, and even a task-specific rate.

-Billable amounts are automatically calculated using the most granular rate.
-For example, it’ll take a project member’s specific rate—if there is one—instead of an overall project rate.
+I also liked that billable amounts were automatically calculated using the most granular rate.
+For example, it’ll take a project member’s specific rate (if there is one), instead of an overall project rate.
 This is a great way to ensure you charge your clients at the appropriate rate based on the work and staff involved.

 Additionally, setting billable rates lets you view your expected income from clients in real time.
-You can compare this to labor costs to track profitability.
+You can compare this to labor costs (which you can also set from the Members tab) to track profitability.
 Not all time tracking tools offer this feature, so I was particularly impressed by it.

 The only complaint I had with this feature was that the app doesn’t give you a dropdown of currencies to choose from.
 Manually entering a currency runs the risk of making mistakes.
 Also, I couldn’t find a way to set different currencies for different team members.
 This made me question whether Toggl Track is truly a good choice for global projects and remote companies.